 Personnel covered under section XI.A.1 above must receive training for the purpose of effectively performing or overseeing duties or responsibilities that directly or indirectly affect the Permittee’s compliance with this Order.
 These include duties or responsibilities to perform or oversee activities to directly comply; duties or responsibilities that, if performed incorrectly, may result in violations; and duties or responsibilities that may directly or incidentally detect violations or lapses in program performance.

-Personnel must undergo training annually, except that field inspectors must undergo training once per two years.
-New hires must receive their initial training within 6 months of their hire date.
+New hires of Permittees’ staff must receive their initial training within 6 months of their hiring date.
+Refresher training must be provided to personnel once every two years.

-Reporting
+Record Keeping

 Each Permittee must maintain records demonstrating that personnel have satisfied the requirements of the training program.
 Records must be maintained for a minimum of five (5) years.

 Training records may be maintained for staff and contract vendors as a part of a regionwide training registry to facilitate the transferability of records, or through another mechanism acceptable to the Executive Officer.